How to Prepare Radio Scripts for Production

 script pages.
 These consist of the title page, followed by the cast listing, an

-optional glossary page, then the script itself--which ends with “THE END.”
-Stop
+optional glossary page, then the dialogue/music/SFX script itself--which ends with “END OF PLAY” or

 there.
-This is what you will make copies of for everyone to work from.
+This is what you will make paper copies of for everyone to work from.
 If you

-need to create the SFX and ENG books, you will use this group of pages for their
+need to create the SFX and ENG binders, you will start with the

-books in addition to the pages marked "SFX" or "ENG" in the top right hand
+"MUSIC, "ENG" or "AUDIO" in the top right hand

 MUSIC: